 Steps to Develop a Genogram

-A genogram is made in three main stages.
+A genogram template is made in three main stages.
 These three steps are as follows:

 - The general arrangement of the family structure;